chris/echo-cognito-auth/Readme.md

 ### Deploy

+**IMPORTANT!!!
+You will need to comment out the two Cognito lambdas in `serverless.yml` on your first deploy.
+This is due to a conflict/race condition that seems to occur with setting up the Cognito user pool and the reference to the user pool from these lambdas.
+Thus, comment those out and do an initial deploy to create the DB and user pool.
+Then, you can uncomment them and deploy again to add those lambdas.**

 First, setup environment variables, your AWS account, and so on.
 Then you can deploy by simply doing:
 ```
 sls deploy